MARIUCHINAS/STRAM/README.md

 ## Disclaimer
 Steam is constantly cracking down on steam workshop downloaders so dont be surprised if this stops working.
+I am not affiliated with the https://steamworkshopdownloader.io/ project.
+As well as I am not affiliated Steam this is a community project!

 ## What does the STRAM do?
 It is a Steam workshop downloader that downloads stuff.